How do I name my house?

 How do I get a Street Number for a new property?

+You can apply online via the online form.
 The SNN Department will advise on how your new property will be numbered within the existing road numbering scheme.
 If there is no available number (eg with 'infill' development or replacement of one property with two or more new properties) you will be allocated the number of the nearest property with an additional letter. (eg 15A).

 What happens if a street needs renaming or renumbering?